almostengr/almostengrwebsite/README.md

 ### main (default)

 Source of the Markdown website.
-This includes the custom theme, based on Bootstrap, that is used by the website.
+This includes the custom theme, based on Bootstrap 4, to convert the Markdown files to static HTML content.

 ### website

-The generated HTML code from the Markdown files in master branch.
+The generated HTML code from the Markdown files in main branch.
 This branch is built by GitHub Actions.